archivesunleashed/archivesunleashed.org/content/publications/index.md

 weight: 48
 ---

 The Archives Unleashed project has a body of published research.

-Check back for more soon!
+## Preprints

+* Nick Ruest, Jimmy Lin, Ian Milligan, and Samantha Fritz.
+"The Archives Unleashed Project: Technology, Process, and Community to Improve Scholarly Access to Web Archives." arXiv:2001.05399, January 2020. [[link](https://arxiv.org/abs/2001.05399)]

 ## Journal Articles